GabrielAlmeidaFlores/AWS-Certified-Associate/Exam Questions/AWS Certified Developer Associate.md

 The correct answer is:

-**C. Amazon DynamoDB with reads and writes made by using TransactGetItems and TransactWriteItems operations**
+**C. Amazon DynamoDB with reads and writes made by using `TransactGetItems` and `TransactWriteItems` operations**

 ### Explanation

-- **Amazon DynamoDB** supports **TransactWriteItems** and **TransactGetItems** operations, which allow you to perform multiple reads and writes as a single, atomic transaction.
-This ensures that either all the operations in the transaction succeed, or none of them do, providing the transactional capability required for the gaming platform's item trading feature.
+#### **Purpose of Transactional Capability**

+The gaming platform requires **atomicity** for trading game items, meaning that updates to both users' records must succeed or fail together.
+If any part of the transaction fails, the entire transaction must roll back.

+#### **Why this option is correct**

+- **Amazon DynamoDB Transactions**: DynamoDB supports **transactions** through the `TransactGetItems` and `TransactWriteItems` APIs.
+These APIs allow multiple read and write operations to be grouped into a single, atomic transaction.
+- **Atomicity**: If any operation in the transaction fails, the entire transaction is rolled back, ensuring data consistency.
+- **Scalability**: DynamoDB is a fully managed NoSQL database that provides high scalability and performance, making it suitable for gaming applications with high transaction volumes.

+#### **Why other options are incorrect**

-- **Option A** is incorrect because the "Consistent Read" parameter ensures strong consistency for individual read operations but does not provide transactional capabilities for multiple operations.
+- **Option A**: The `Consistent Read` parameter ensures strong consistency for individual read operations but does not provide transactional capabilities for multiple operations.
-- **Option B** is incorrect because Amazon ElastiCache for Memcached does not support transactional operations.
+- **Option B**: Amazon ElastiCache for Memcached does not support transactions.
+It is a caching service and is not designed for transactional workloads.
-- **Option D** is incorrect because while Amazon Aurora MySQL supports transactions, it is not the best fit for a gaming platform that likely requires high scalability and low latency, which DynamoDB is better suited for.
+- **Option D**: Amazon Aurora MySQL supports transactions, but it is a relational database and may not scale as well as DynamoDB for high-throughput gaming applications.
-- **Option E** is incorrect because Amazon Athena is a query service for analyzing data in S3 and does not support transactional operations.
+- **Option E**: Amazon Athena is a query service for analyzing data in S3 and does not support transactional operations.

+#### **Key Takeaways**

+- **DynamoDB Transactions**: Use `TransactGetItems` and `TransactWriteItems` to perform atomic transactions in DynamoDB.
+- **Atomicity**: Ensure that all operations in the transaction succeed or fail together.
+- **Scalability**: DynamoDB is well-suited for high-throughput, low-latency applications like gaming platforms.

+By using **Amazon DynamoDB with `TransactGetItems` and `TransactWriteItems`**, the developer can implement the required transactional capability for trading game items on the platform.

 </details>